-- (1) All "prime" parking spaces in the academic core of the Boise State University campus will be sold on a first come/first served basis to faculty, staff and students.
+(1) All "prime" parking spaces in the academic core of the Boise State University campus will be sold on a first come/first served basis to faculty, staff and students.
 Revenue derived from these sales will be channeled to a scholarship fund for superior students.
-Spaces will be sold for \$30.00 per year or portion thereof.
+Spaces will be sold for \$35.00 per year or portion thereof.
 Purchase price must be paid in its entirety when decal is issued.
-Two dollars (\$2.00) of the 30.00 will go into a parking maintenance fund, and the balance to scholarships.
+Twenty-eight (\$28.00) of the \$35.00 will go into the scholarship fund.

 Reserved spaces will revert to open parking for general decals in the summer months.
-Parking spaces will be pre-numbered and will be incorporated in the following lots. - a.
+Parking spaces will be pre-numbered and will be incorporated in the following lots.

+- a.
 Administration Building - b.
 Library Building - c.
 Music Building - d.
 Liberal Arts Building East - e.
 Student Union Building - f.
 Health Center - g.
 Towers Lot partial - (2) No reserved places will be given free to faculty, staff or students.
 All spaces will be sold.
 Visitor spaces will be provided in each lot for bona fide visitors to the campus.
-Spaces will also be allotted to service vehicles. - (3) Pre-numbered parking spaces in designated lots will go on sale August 1 for renewals and remain on sale through registration for new sales.
-Cutoff on sale of parking spaces will be effective September 10, 1978. - (4) Parking spaces purchased will be valid from 7:00 a.m.-5:00 p.m. daily except Saturday and Sunday. - (5) Violators in pre-numbered spaces will be assessed a \$7.50 fine.
+Spaces will also be allotted to service vehicles. - (3) currently held reserve spaces may be renewed between April 13 through August 7, 1981.
+All remaining reserve spaces will go on sale between August 28 through September 18, 1981. - (4) Parking spaces purchased will be valid from 7:00 a.m.-3:00 p.m. daily except Saturday and Sunday. - (5) Violators in pre-numbered spaces will be assessed a \$7.50 fine.
 Cars in violation may also be subject to tow-away. - (6) Persons purchasing pre-numbered parking spaces may park in open parking areas on occasion as the need arises without penalty. - (7) Faculty, staff and students not purchasing pre-numbered spaces may park in any open area, including the Towers Lot and campus streets, after the purchase of a regular decal.
-This decal is \$3.00 for the year or any portion thereof. - (8) Handicapped students, faculty or staff members may purchase a pre-numbered space for the price of \$3.00 on written advice from their physician.
+This decal is \$5.00 for the year or any portion thereof. - (8) Handicapped students, faculty or staff members may purchase a pre-numbered space for the price of \$5.00 on written advice from their physician.

 - (9) Each person purchasing space will be issued two (2) decals carrying their assigned number for their registered vehicles. - (10) The Stadium Lot will be the only parking available without decals.
-This will enable visitors, seminar participants, special meeting groups, etc. to park without violation. - (11) Enforcement will be administered by the City of Boise, with customary appeal rights to the City Traffic Court. - (12) Each person purchasing a prenumbered space will have first option to repurchase the same space the following year up until August 12.
-After this date the space will go on sale to anyone during registration. - (13) Purchase of a pre-numbered space does not guarantee the space will always be available.
+This will enable visitors, seminar participants, special meeting groups, etc. to park without violation. - (11) Enforcement will be administered by Diamond Parking, Inc. with any appeal made through the Parking Control Office in Room 118, Administration Building.
+Failure to pay tickets within ten (10) days will result in collection or impoundment. - (12) Tickets issued for time zone violations, no valid decal, and improper parking are subject to a \$2.00 fine.
+Illegal parking in yellow or loading zones, fire lanes, and no parking areas carries a \$4.00 fine. - (13) Purchase of a pre-numbered space does not guarantee the space will always be available.
 Every effort will be made, however, to enforce the program. - (14) Motorcycles will be required to park in designated cycle parking and not in regular vehicle spaces.

-Motorcycle decals will be \$3.00 per year.
+Motorcycle decals will be \$5.00 per year.

 (15) Each dormitory resident owning and/or operating a motor driven vehicle is required to register the vehicle with Parking Control Office.
 In addition, he must obtain a dormitory decal.
 The decal is to be placed next to the required Student Parking Decal on the left rear bumper.
-The parking decal cost is \$3.00; there is no charge for the dormitory decal.
+The parking decal cost is \$5.00; there is no charge for the dormitory decal.